IsaacSkevington/GClassForTeams/README.md

 # GClassForTeams
 This is in development to integrate Google Classroom with Microsoft Teams.
 The goal is to release it as a teams app.

+# Viewing and compiling
-To view the code, download all as a zip and then open the sln file with Microsoft Visual Studio If run, you will need to replace the API keys in 'Program.cs' under the Google classroom liason project - line 75.
+To view the code, download all as a zip and then open the sln file with Microsoft Visual Studio If run, you will need to replace the API keys in [Program.cs'](GClassForTeams/WebApp/Program.cs) under the Google classroom liason project - line 75.